yuvraajsj18/Operating-Systems/notes/processes/processes.md

 *Context switch time is pure overhead*: because the system does no useful work while switching.

-Speed of context switch varies from machine to machine depending on memory speed, number of registers etc.
+The speed of context switch varies from machine to machine depending on memory speed, the number of registers, etc.

-The more complex the OS, the more work must be done during context switch.
+The more complex the OS, the more work must be done during a context switch.

 ![image-20200830204405120](processes.assets/image-20200830204405120.png)

 ## Multitasking in Mobile Systems

-- Some mobile systems (Example: early version of IOS) allow only one process to run, others suspended.
+- Some mobile systems (Example: an early version of IOS) allow only one process to run, others suspended.
 - Due to screen real estate, user interface limits.
 IOS provides for a
   - Single **foreground** process - controlled via user interfaces.
   - Multiple **background** processes - in memory, running, but not on the display, and with limits.
-  - Limits include single, short task, receiving notification of events, specific long running tasks like audio playback.
+  - Limits include single, short tasks, receiving notification of events, specific long-running tasks like audio playback.
 - Android runs foreground and background, with fewer limits.
-  - Backgroud process uses a **service** to perform tasks.
+  - The background process uses a **service** to perform tasks.
-  - Service can keep running even if background process is suspended.
+  - Service can keep running even if the background process is suspended.
-  - Service has no user interface, less memory use.
+  - The service has no user interface, less memory use.